 In the module description (download pdf) you find the entire language information per module divided into the following categories:

 The interdisciplinary field of materials science and engineering covers approaches to improving the synthesis of new materials, to understanding their surfaces and main properties and, in particular, to adapting their properties to meet special requirements.
 The aim of this course is to teach students the fundamental principles necessary to understand the relationships between structure and property in material development.

 The course requires knowledge of general physics, general chemistry and mathematics.
-Basic knowledge of the materials science of metals, ceramics and organic materials is also necessary.
+Basic knowledge of the materials science and technology of metals, ceramics and organic materials is also necessary.